User Profile

 And I'm not nearly naive enough to fall for the Anarcho-Capitalist politics that are espoused on every page.

 The main character has problems; he's a forty-eight year-old man who travels through a dimensional gap to encounter his twin who is healthier, better-looking, and more successful than he is.
-An author writing for adults would be able to spin just this idea into an entire novel, but instead this is mostly ignored; the main character spends his time …
+An author writing for adults would be able to spin just this idea into an entire novel, but instead this is mostly ignored; the main character …

 B. F. Skinner: Walden Two (1948, Hackett Publishing Company)